 If you're deciding whether to adopt a child as a single person, experts recommend considering such factors as:

 Of course, all the responsibilities of parenthood will land squarely on your shoulders, from picking up the child at a friend's house, to caring for the child when sick, to everything else.
-Some people considering single parent adoption choose to become foster parents as a first step in deciding whether they are ready to adopt.
+Some people considering single parent adoption choose to become foster parents as a first step in deciding whether they're ready to adopt.

 When approaching agencies and other adoption resources, it is important to have confidence in yourself and to not give up on the process.
 If you decide to pursue single parent adoption, know that there's a child waiting for you.